GalacticSage/dynit_utils/README.md

 Check out our current list of supported releases below:

 - **Fullmetal Alchemist Brotherhood:**
-  - **Progress:** Completed all disks (Disk 1, Disk 2, Disk 3, Disk 4, Disk 5, Disk 6, Disk 7 and Disk 8).
+  - **Progress:** Supported all discs (Disc 1, Disc 2, Disc 3, Disc 4, Disc 5, Disc 6, Disc 7, & Disc 8).
-  - **Extras:** No OVA/Specials included yet.
+  - **Extras:** All OVAs supported (Disc 1, Disc 3, Disc 5, & Disc 7).

 - **Great Teacher Onizuka:**
-  - **Progress:** Completed Disk 1.
+  - **Progress:** Supported discs (Disc 1)

 ## Requirements

-Before using Dynit_Utils, ensure you have `mkvtoolnix` installed on your system.
+Before using Dynit_Utils, ensure you have `mkvtoolnix` installed on your Linux system.
+At the moment, only Linux is supported.
 Follow the instructions below based on your Linux distribution:

 ### Ubuntu/Debian